VPN For Remote Desktop: How to Set it up & Use it

 - Write down the PC name.

-- If your router supports OpenVPN, then we strongly recommend using it.
+➡ If your router supports the OpenVPN protocol, then we strongly recommend using it.

 - Generate an OpenVPN certificate.